GCT provides D1 preparation at very attractive rates.

 The pass certificate has a life of 2 years from the date you passed the first part of the theory test.
 You must take and pass the practical test within this two-year period or take and pass the theory test again before you can book another practical test.

-6. Practical training (with GCT) and test (at a Government approved test centre)
+6. Practical preparation (with GCT) and test (at a Government approved test centre)

 GCT will discuss with you your experience and availability.

-GCT will then arrange a test date for you and contact you to arrange training day dates.
+GCT will then arrange a test date for you and contact you to arrange preparation day dates.

-The training days can be arranged consecutively or with time between them.
+The days can be arranged consecutively or with time between them.

 We aim to be flexible about this to suit people’s availability and preferences.

-The course/test typically involves 2 full days training, a half day pre-test preparation and a half day for the test.
+The preparation/test typically involves 2 full days preparation (on road), a half day pre-test practice and a half day for the test.

-This includes the use of a GCT minibus.
+This includes the use of a GCT minibus for the practical test.

-If required, additional training can be provided (at additional cost) on an hourly, 1 to 1 basis.
+If required, additional preparation and practice can be provided (at additional cost) on an hourly, 1 to 1 basis.

 The fee for the test is £115 (not included in the training fee).